 Section 7.1.5 Speeds

 The highway assignment validation also included comparisons to observed NPMRDS speeds where available.
 The raw speed data was averaged to reflect the ARC time-periods and joined to the highway network.
 The results are provided in the scatterplots below in Figure 7-14 through Figure 7-18.
-As is expected, the model matches the speeds in the off-peak periods well, with the correlation coefficients ranging from 0.87 to 0.91 in the early AM, midday, and evening/late night periods.
+As is expected, the model matches the speeds in the off-peak periods well, with the correlation coefficients ranging from 0.87 to 0.91 in the early AM, midday, and evening periods.
 The AM and PM peak period speeds do not match as closely with the observed speeds which is primarily a function of the static user equilibrium assignment procedures which cannot account for operational charateristics such as signal timing, merge/diverge/weaving, and queue formations that exist in real world conditions.
 However, in the context of a regional planning model, ARC’s assignment matches the AM and PM peak speeds reasonably well as evidenced by the plots.

 Figure 7-14.
 Early AM Observed vs. Estimated Speeds